 Challenge: Very large model with many undercuts.

 In contrast to a conventional mold structure, which consists of a top and bottom box as well as 19 cores, seven of which featuring different geometries, the mold was merely divided in half.
-The two halves of the mold contained the deadheads, feeder heads and the downsprue.
+The two halves of the mold contained the gating system, feeder heads and the downsprue.
 To ensure that chills could continue to be placed on the combustion space side, the front cover was separated from the mold and implemented in a conventional manner using core boxes.

 Solution: Mold parting for cylinder head.